suffs811/the-terminator/README.md

 directory-list.txt comes from SecLists' common.txt list of directory names. it can be found here: https://github.com/suffs811/SecLists/blob/master/Discovery/Web-Content/common.txt

-*terminator has been tested on kali linux 2022.4 (local machine) and ubuntu unity 22.10 (target machine)*
+*terminator has been tested on kali linux 2022.4 (local machine) and ubuntu unity 22.10 / Ubuntu 20.04.6 / Ubuntu 18.04.6 (target machine)*

 -+- Leave a comment if you have any questions! -+-